 It’s hard to overstate how much shopping habits and shopper expectations are evolving.
-One example: today, nearly 70% of U.S. consumers have used buy online/pickup in store (BOPIS) — an experience that didn’t exist several years ago.
+Today consumers use buy online/pickup in store (BOPIS) — an experience that didn’t exist several years ago.
 This trend makes clear that today, few things matter more to consumers than convenience.

 As noted in a recent report by Boston Retail Partners, “Today’s retail model has to venture beyond omni-channel by breaking down the walls between internal channel silos and leveraging a common commerce platform with a single order management system to deliver a holistic, real-time, personal customer-centric experience.”

 The non-linear way we shop today can wreak havoc on older order management systems, particularly those that aren’t integrated with a retailers’ ecommerce platform.
 Why?
 Because it can involve manual workarounds, form submissions, brittle technology integrations, and more.
 This, in turn, creates the potential for botched returns, missing orders, delays, and, of course, frustrated customers.